DinizMaths/PPGEEC2318_MACHINE_LEARNING/studies/ppgeecmachinelearning/README.md

 - High Bias?
 Try bigger network, train longer, try another architecture, etc.
 - High Variance?
 More data, regularization, try another architecture, etc.

+# 📚 Decision Trees

+## 📖 Introduction

+Decision Trees are a type of model used in machine learning for classification and regression tasks.
+They are easy to understand and interpret, making them a popular choice for many applications.

+A Decision Tree is a tree-like structure where each internal node represents a feature (or attribute).
+The decision of wich node is next is based on the value of the feature.
+This follows some criteria, like entropy, gini index, chi-square, etc.

+## 📖 Mathematical foundations

 # 📚 CRISP-DM